pratiman-91/pratiman-91.github.io/_posts/2020-07-09-Panel or Facet plots from NetCDF.md

 title: Panel or Facet plots from NetCDF4
 author: Pratiman
 ---
-Usually, working with geographic data, you have to use GIS software.
-For plotting multiple plots with the same quality might be cumbersome.
-Hence, some people choose to automate the process; I was also struggling to do the same.
-So here is a simple example of plotting a GeoTIFF file.
+Usually, working with met data, you have to plot multiple figures.
+Here, we plot 6 plots in the same figure including plot numbers.

 First of all load your dataset using ```xarray.open_rasterio```.